bHutchingson/day-planner/README.md

 # day-planner

-This application was created to allow a user to schedule out there work day.
+This application was created to allow a user to schedule out their work day.

 ![screenshot](Assets/images/applicationScreenshot.png)